robertdebock/ansible-role-xinetd/README.md

 - robertdebock.ansible-role-bootstrap

-Download the dependencies by issueing this command:
+Download the dependencies by issuing this command:
 ```
 ansible-galaxy install --role-file requirements.yml
 ```